MAECProject/maec5-docs/source/index.html.md

 }
 ```

-The open-vocab type is represented as a string.
+The `open-vocab` type is represented as a string.
 For properties that use this type there will be a list of suggested values, known as the suggested vocabulary, that is identified in the definition for that property.
 The suggested vocabularies are defined in section 6.
-The value of the property SHOULD be chosen from the suggested vocabulary but MAY be any other string value.
-Values that are not from the suggested vocabulary SHOULD be all lowercase (where lowercase is defined by the locality conventions) and SHOULD use hyphens instead of spaces or underscores as word separators.
+The value of the property **SHOULD** be chosen from the suggested vocabulary but **MAY** be any other string value.
+Values that are not from the suggested vocabulary **SHOULD** be all lowercase (where lowercase is defined by the locality conventions) and **SHOULD** use hyphens instead of spaces or underscores as word separators.

-A consumer that receives STIX content with one or more open-vocab terms not defined in the suggested vocabulary MAY ignore those values.
+A consumer that receives STIX content with one or more `open-vocab` terms not defined in the suggested vocabulary **MAY** ignore those values.

-The JSON MTI serialization uses the JSON string type [RFC7159] when representing open-vocab.
+The JSON MTI serialization uses the JSON string type when representing `open-vocab`.

 ## String